-The sacrifice ratio depends on both the coefficient on the gap and the distribution of the lagged inflation coefficients.11 Note that if the model is estimated on quarterly data with inflation is measured at annual rates, as ours is, then $4\delta$ must be substituted for δ in formula (8) if we wish to calculate the percentage of a year's (rather than a quarter's) output lost in reducing inflation by one percentage point.
+estimated on quarterly data with inflation measured at annual rates, as ours is, then 4 δ must be substituted for δ in formula (8) if we wish to calculate the percentage of a year's (rather than a quarter's) output lost in reducing inflation by one percentage point.
 Note also that if there are several lags on the output gap in the estimated regression, with individual coefficients δ_i , then δ must be replaced by $\sum \delta_i$.
-This last point means that, in models in which both the level and the change in the gap matter, the sacrifice ratio depends on only the coefficients on the level of the gap and the lagged inflation rates, and not at all on the coefficient(s) on the change in the gap.
+This last point means that, in models in which both the level and the change in the gap matter, the sacrifice ratio depends only on the coefficients on the level of the gap and the lagged inflation rates, and not at all on the coefficient(s) on the change in the gap.

 Various versions of equation (5) are estimated to test the hypotheses studied.
 Both the output gap and the unemployment gap (gap between the unemployment rate and its natural rate) are used.
 We use quarterly Canadian data over the period 1964Q3 to 1988Q4.
 Inflation is measured by the annualized percentage change in the GDP deflator.
 The output gap is measured by the percentage deviation of real GDP from the measure of potential GDP in the Bank of Canada's RDXF model.
 Figure 1 shows inflation and the output gap.
-The measure of potential output is obtained by evaluating a Cobb-Douglas production function with the capital stock at its actual level, employment at its equilibrium level (as determined by the natural rate of unemployment, trend hours, and the trend labour force), and total factor productivity (technology) at its trend level, where this trend is calculated using the Prescott-Hodrick technique.
-The unemployment rate is that for the entire labour force.
-The unemployment gap is measured by the deviation of the unemployment rate from the estimate of the natural rate).
+The measure of potential output is obtained by evaluating a Cobb-Douglas production function with the capital stock at its actual level, employment at its equilibrium level (as determined by the natural rate of unemployment, trend hours and the trend labour force), and total factor productivity (technology) at its trend level, where this trend is calculated using the Prescott-Hodrick technique.12 The unemployment rate is that for the entire labour force.
+The unemployment gap is measured by the deviation of the unemployment rate from the estimate of the naturalrate series in the Bank of Canada's RDXF model (see Rose 1988 for a recent estimate of the natural rate).
 Several other variables in addition to these are included in the regressions.
-To control for supply shocks, current and several lagged values of the rate of change in a real commodity price index and the rate of change of a real oil in which case the sacrifice ratio is simply the inverse of the coefficient on the gap, $1/\delta$.
-However, such ignoring of the lag distribution is incorrect in general, and the errors are potentially very large.
-There is no substitute for simulation or correct incorporation of the lag distribution in formula (8).
+To control for supply shocks, current and several lagged values of the rate of change in a real commodity price index and the rate of change of a real oil price index were included.
+In addition, a dummy was included to control for the effects of the Anti-Inflation Board over the period 1975Q4 to 1978Q3.